BAMresearch/SciCat-localdeploy/README.md

 * The image is then pushed to your docker regsitry and tagged
 * Once pushed, the helm script starts and pulls down the image and deploys it into the `dev` namespace

+3.1. forwardPorts.sh

+Forwards exposed service ports from minikube ports to the host machine ports.

 4. `kubectl proxy`

 Running the above command will allow you to view the Kubernetes dashboard at 127.0.0.1:8001/ui and you should see all services under the dev namespace.